SVL-simulator/runner/docs/README.md

 ### Known issues

-- If the ego vehicle is not placed properly in a driveable lane, Apollo may not correctly drive the vehicle to the requested destination.
+- If the ego vehicle is not placed properly within a driveable lane, Apollo may not correctly drive the vehicle to the requested destination.
 This is a known issue and will be addressed in a future version of the Scenario Runner.